 The FEHA California Employment law then requires that an “interactive process” take place.
 This is an in person meeting between the employer and the injured employee.
 At this meeting the employer must discuss what if any alternate or modified work is available.
 If no work is available, the meeting still must take place.
 Failure to schedule such a meeting is a violation under California employment law.

 Under California Workers Compensation law, if someone cannot return to work, they are entitled to receive certain additional benefits.
 Supplemental job displacement benefits take the form of vouchers ranging from $2-$8000.
 The injured workers permanent partial disability benefit is increased by 15% for each weekly payment.
-Finally, since such individuals sustain either a total or substantial wage loss, using the Ogilvie case, (see the specific item on our website regarding Ogilvie), the overall percentage of permanent disability can be substantially increased.
+Finally, since such individuals sustain either a total or substantial wage loss, using the Ogilvie case, (see The Ogilvie Case), the overall percentage of permanent disability can be substantially increased.

 Finally, those injured workers who cannot return to work should be advised with regard to their eligibility rights for either Social Security disability, or for governmental employees, the appropriate state, county, city, or teachers retirement system rights.

-Return to work, especially in these hard financial, times is always a desired goal, but for those individuals who cannot return to work all of the above benefits should be explored.
+Returning to work, especially in these hard financial, times is always a desired goal, but for those individuals who cannot return to work all of the above benefits should be explored.
 Goldschmid, Silver & Spindel accepts workers’ compensation cases on a contingency fee basis: we only get paid if we get your benefits approved.
 Schedule a free consultation by calling 213-251-5900 or contacting our Los Angeles office online.